mchmarny/tweet-provider/README.md

 ## Cleanup

-To cleanup all resources created by this sample execute
+To cleanup all resources created by this sample execute the [bin/cleanup](bin/cleanup) script.

 ```shell
 bin/cleanup